 It’s a common thought that investing in the share market is reserved for rich people, who spend their weekend on yachts and drive nice cars.
-A lot of people think it is out of reach, and often too daunting to us regular car driving people.
+Many people think it is out of reach, and often too daunting to us regular car driving people.

 “I believe that 99% of people should diversify and not trade.
 This leads them to an index fund with very low-cost.” – Warren Buffett